Nim Metaprogramming - Macro Tutorial

 a, b, c, d

-A macro is not always the best alternative.
-A simple set and a cast gives the same result.
+Remember: A macro is not always the best construct.

 # Rika